neighbourhoodsnetwork/zeroex-take-order-bot/README.md

   }
 ]
 ```
-If you use vscode, schmeas in `./schema` folder will help you with tips, else you can set your text editor to use the `./schema/orders.schema.json` schema for your orders file.
+If you use vscode, schmeas in `./schema` folder will help you with tips, else you can set your text editor to use the `./schema/config.schema.json` schema for the config file.
 <br>

 ## Contract ABIs